Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Shift-scale-restart algorithm

-Let $\mu_0(N)$ denote the initial distribution of the infected population at time zero in our model with population $N$ and let the simulation run for a total of $T$ time units.
-E.g., for Mumbai at a suitably chosen time 0, we select $I_0=100$ people at random from the non-slum population and mark them as exposed.
-(Since initially the infection came from international travellers flying into Mumbai, it is reasonable to assume that most of them were residing in non-slums).
-Algorithm 1 summarises the simulation dynamics.
+We now introduce the algorithm more formally.
+Let $\mu_0(N)$ denote the initial distribution of the infected population at time zero in our model with population $N$, and let the simulation run for a total of $T$ time units.
+E.g., for the city under consideration, at a suitably chosen time 0, we select $I_0=100$ people at random from the population and mark them as exposed.
+Algorithm 1 summarizes the simulation dynamics.

-{\bf Scaling the model:} For $k, N \in \mathbb{N}$, $k>1$, let $kN$ be the number of individuals in the larger city, and $N$ in the smaller city.
-Roughly speaking, the larger city has $k$ times more homes, schools and workplaces compared to the smaller city.
-The joint distribution of people in homes, schools or workplaces is unchanged, and transmission rates $\beta_h$, $\beta_s$, $\beta_w$ and $\beta_c$ are unchanged (recall that each transmission rate of an infected individual in each interaction space is the expected number of infection spreading contact opportunities with all the individuals in that interaction space.
-It accounts for the combined effect of frequency of meetings and the probability of infection spread during each meeting).
+{\bf Scaling the model:} For $k, N \in \mathbb{N}$ with $k>1$, let $kN$ be the number of individuals in the larger model, and $N$ in the smaller model.
+Roughly speaking, the larger model has approximately $k$ times more homes, schools and workplaces compared to the smaller model.
+The joint distribution of people across homes, schools, and workplaces remains unchanged, and transmission rates $\beta^h$, $\beta^s$, $\beta^w$, and $\beta^c$ are unchanged.
+(Recall that each transmission rate represents the expected number of infection-spreading contact opportunities between an infected individual and all individuals in that interaction space, accounting for the combined effect of meeting frequency and the probability of infection spread during each meeting.)

-When we initiate both the larger as well as the smaller city with a same few and well spread infections, the disease spreads similarly in homes, schools and workplaces.
-To understand the disease spread through communities, for simplicity assume that there is a single community.
-It is easy to see that each susceptible person sees approximately $1/k$ times the community infection rate in the larger city compared to the smaller city.
-On the other hand, the larger city has $k$ times more susceptible population.
-This is true even when there are more communities and for a general distance function $f$ (see Section \ref{subsec:comprates} for role of $f$ in community infection rates).
-Therefore, early on in the simulation, the total number getting infected through communities is also essentially identical between the larger and the smaller city, and the infection process in the two cities evolves very similarly.
+When we initiate both the larger and smaller models with the same few well-distributed infections, the disease spreads similarly in homes, schools, and workplaces.
+To understand disease spread through communities, observe that in each community, a susceptible person experiences approximately $1/k$ times the community infection rate in the larger model compared to the smaller model.
+However, the larger model has $k$ times more susceptible population.
+The overall no. infected is roughly Poisson distributed with the same rate in the smaller and larger model. .
+Therefore, early in the simulation, the total number of people infected through communities is essentially identical between the larger and smaller models, and the infection processes in both models evolve very similarly.